Surrogate Modeling via Factorization Machine and Ising Model with Enhanced Higher-Order Interaction Learning: Background

-If we allow spins (or binary variables) to participate in higher-order interactions, we obtain the Higher-Order Unconstrained Binary Optimization (HUBO) problem.
+If we allow spins (or binary variables) to participate in higher-order interactions, we obtain the higher-order unconstrained binary optimization (HUBO) problem, which is generally more difficult to solve.
 By introducing slack variables, a HUBO problem can, in principle, be transformed into an equivalent QUBO problem, which can then be solved using standard QUBO solvers.